DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxPopup/1 Configuration/toolbarItems/options.md

     @(Html.DevExtreme().{WidgetName}()
         .ToolbarItems(items => {
             items.Add().Widget(w => w
-                // Instead of Button here can be any other widget .Button()
+                // Instead of Button here can be any other UI component .Button()
                 .Text("Back")
             );